TrentSPalmer/trentdocs_website/docs/arch_redis_nspawn.md

 # Quick Dirty Redis Nspawn Container on Arch Linux

-Refer to the [Nspawn](nspawn.md) page for setting up the nspawn container.
+Refer to the [Nspawn](nspawn.md) page for setting up the nspawn container, install redis, and start/enable redis.service.
 Once you have the container running, it seems all you have to do to get things working in a container subnet is to change the bind address.